aquasecurity/trivy/docs/docs/configuration/db.md

 Misconfiguration DB | `trivy-chekcs` | Logic of misconfiguration checks | used only in [misconfiguration/IaC scanning](../scanner/misconfiguration/check/builtin.md)

 !!! note
     This is not an exhaustive list of Trivy's external connectivity requirements.
-There are additional external resources that might be required by specific Trivy features.
-To learn about external connectivity requirements, refer to the [Network connectivity document](../advanced/air-gap.md).
+    There are additional external resources which may be required by specific Trivy features.
+    To learn about external connectivity requirements, see the [Advanced Network Scenarios](../advanced/air-gap.md).

 ## Locations